SteveLauC/Notes/database/SQLite/SQLite_Databases_System_Design_and_Implementation/Ch3_Storage_Organization.md

 1. If we create multiple connections to `:memory:`, then multiple in-memory database would be created.

-2. Naming conventions of tempohttps://www.sqlite.org/fileformat.htmlrary files used by SQLite
+2. Naming conventions of temporary files used by SQLite

    `etilqs_` followed by 16 random alphanumeric characters, without any extension.